learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

-Now we'll use `np.random.binomial` to illustrate out findings regarding penalties above.
+Now we'll use `np.random.binomial` to illustrate our findings regarding penalties above.
 Let's keep track of how many times we observe 0 goals, 1 goal, 2 goals, and 3 goals and find the probabilities through simulation.
-Now, lets repeat our experiment 10000 times.
+Now, let's repeat our experiment 10000 times.

 ```python